Welcome to GWS 660

 Timeline

 The goal is to have interviews completed by early to mid January with internships secured before the start of the semester in January.
-Please get in touch with Susan if this goal feels out of reach.
+Please get in touch with Stephanie if this goal feels out of reach.

 Letters to Future Interns